PeterDrake/liber_pythonis/level_v/markdown/central_limit_thm.md

 * normal
 * centered at P (so its mean is P)
 * has standard deviation given by the expression

 ![square root of the fraction P times 1 minus P divided by n](https://latex.codecogs.com/gif.latex?\sqrt{\frac{P(1-P)}{n}})

+We illustrate the Central Limit Theorem with the image below, keeping in mind that the standard deviation of a normal curve can be visualized as the distance between the center of the curve and its points of inflection.